 Ingredients and substitutions

-- Cherries - Sweet or tart cherries can be used to make cherry pie filling, and they can be fresh or frozen.
-If you have frozen cherries on hand, you'll want to thaw them first.
+- Cherries - Sweet or tart cherries can be used to make cherry pie filling.
+Fresh or frozen cherries work, as long as frozen cherries have been thawed beforehand.
 Any juices released from your frozen cherries can be included in the pan.
+Frozen cherries are great because they've usually been pitted beforehand, saving on prep time.

 - Sugar - Granulated sugar sweetens the cherry pie filling and helps create that gooey, jammy sauce.
 If using sweet cherries, you may want to reduce the amount of sugar slightly.